-For example, without distinct, this subquery would fail because it would return more than one value:
+For example, without distinct, this subquery fails because it returns more than one value:

 '''

 select pub_name from publishers

 where pub_id =

 (select distinct pub_id

 from titles

 where pub_id = publishers.pub_id)

 '''

 Quantified predicate subqueries

 Quantified predicate subqueries, which return a list of 0 and higher values, are subqueries in a where or having clause that are connected by any, all, in, or exists.
 The any or all subquery operators modify comparison operators.